 Since there has been only a limited market for octopus and no directed fishery in federal waters, there is limited data available for documenting catch history.
 Historical rates of incidental catch would not necessarily be indicative of future fishing patterns if octopuses were increasingly retained for market catch.
-Estimates of incidental catch based on observer data (Table 3) suggest substantial year-to-year variation in abundance, which would result in large annual fluctuations in harvest.
+Estimates of incidental catch based on observer data (Table 2) suggest substantial year-to-year variation in abundance, which would result in large annual fluctuations in harvest.
 This large interannual variability is consistent with anecdotal reports (Paust 1988, 1997) and with life-history patterns for E. dofleini.
+Incidental catch was particularly high in 2011, with a total catch rate over 700 tons.
+Approximately half of the reported catch for 2011 was retained either for market or for use as bait.